Paolo Sorrentino: 1998–2012: Rise to prominence

+2013–present: Breakthrough and acclaim

 His 2013 film The Great Beauty won the Oscar for Best Foreign Language Film in the 2014 Academy Awards.
+Jay Weissberg of Variety hailed the film as "a densely packed, often astonishing cinematic feast that honors Rome in all its splendor and superficiality."
 It won the Bafta award for Best Film Not in the English Language in the 67th British Academy Film Awards.
 It also won the Golden Globe for Best Foreign Language Film and was nominated for the Palme d'Or at the 2013 Cannes Film Festival.
 The film also received several accolades at the 2013 European Film Awards, including "Best Film" and "Best Director" for Sorrentino.

-Youth (2015) is Sorrentino's second English-language film, and features Michael Caine as a retired orchestra conductor.
+Sorrentino then directed Youth (2015), his second English-language film which features Michael Caine as a retired orchestra conductor.
+The film also starred Harvey Keitel, Rachel Weisz, and Jane Fonda.
 It competed for the Palme d'Or at the 2015 Cannes Film Festival.
+Kenneth Turan of NPR described the film as "a meditation on the wonders and complications of life, an examination of what matters to people, no matter what their age".
+Sorrentino received the Nastro d'Argento for Best Director.

 In 2019, it was announced that Sorrentino would be directing Jennifer Lawrence as mob informant Arlyne Brickman in Mob Girl.
 The film is an adaptation of the book of the same name by Teresa Carpenter.
 Sorrentino will also be working as a co-producer on the film with Lawrence, as well as co-writing the screenplay.

 Sorrentino’s 2021 feature, The Hand of God, filmed in Naples, contains autobiographical elements.
 In an article about the film, The Guardian called it a coming of age story that was Sorrentino's "most personal" film to date, representing a departure from the detached style of some of his earlier work.
 Sorrentino also called the film "a completely different movie" in terms of style and, regarding the autobiographical elements, acknowledged that "almost everything is true."
-The film, which reunited Sorrentino with Toni Servillo, was selected as the Italian entry for the Best International Feature Film at the 94th Academy Awards.
+The film, which reunited Sorrentino with Toni Servillo, was selected as the Italian entry for the Academy Award for Best International Feature Film at the 94th Academy Awards.
+The film was nominated but ultimately lost to the Ryusuke Hamaguchi film Drive My Car (2021).